Dio-Media/AccelNet/README.md

 # AccelNet
-Full-Stack Website Development Proposal: AccelNet Prepared For: AccelNet Collaborative Members Date: September 22, 2025
+-Stack Website Development Proposal: AccelNet
+Prepared For: AccelNet Collaborative Members Date: September 22, 2025
 1. Executive Summary
 This proposal outlines the plan to design, develop, and deploy a full-stack web application named AccelNet.
 The platform's purpose is to serve as a dynamic, centralized hub for the six collaborating members: Brain Center, Carata, UCSF, UCL, NeuroLife, EBrains, and the Swiss Center for Effective Science.
 The project aims to solve the challenge of disparate information and a lack of real-time collaboration by creating a dynamic website that seamlessly manages and presents data, provides a clear communication channel, and showcases the collective work and expertise of its members.